noidexe/Enjin-Coin-Documentation/docs/godot_getting_started.md

 }
 ```

-##### Getting The Token IDs
+##### Getting The Asset IDs

-You can find the IDs of the tokens you created by going to the assets tab of your app.
+You can find the IDs of the assets you created by going to the assets tab of your project.
 The IDs are under the `item id` column.

 ### Conclusion

 Congratulations!
-You have now successfully created an app for the example and should now be able to run and play the example game.
+You have now successfully created an project for the example and should now be able to run and play the example game.

 Next: [Authentication](/docs/godot_authentication)